 The trust minimization of consensus can also be scaled by increasing the security budget that funds nodes participating in consensus.
 This is generally done by achieving a monetary premium, having inflationary token rewards, and/or growing transaction fee revenue because demand for block space exceeds supply.
 Higher security budgets open up more potential revenue for participants, which may then increase the network’s decentralization since more nodes are incentivized to join.
 Blockchains can also require nodes to put up more stake or computational power to participate in consensus, although this risks increasing the centralization of the network if requirements become too high.

 Blockchain scalability is at an exciting point in its development as demonstrated by the plethora of solutions being built, tested, and launched into production.
 With a strong focus on scaling while preserving trust minimization, blockchains are poised to cement themselves as the go-to backend for a wide variety of industries and use cases.

 In support of the expanding multi-chain ecosystem, the Cross-Chain Interoperability Protocol (CCIP) is actively being developed on top of Chainlink to enable users to securely exchange data and tokens between different blockchains based on user-defined logic.
-CCIP is being built with a strong focus on security, as demonstrated by the development of an Anti-Fraud Network, to enable cross-chain smart contracts and secure token bridging in a manner that doesn’t break the trust assumptions of blockchains.
+CCIP is being built with a strong focus on security, as demonstrated by the development of a Risk Management Network, to enable cross-chain smart contracts and secure token bridging in a manner that doesn’t break the trust assumptions of blockchains.
 For more information about CCIP, check out: Unlocking Cross-Chain Smart Contract Innovation With CCIP.